memgraph/docs/mage/query-modules/python/import-util.md

 that the
 [`export_util.json()`](/docs/mage/query-modules/python/export-util)
 procedure generates.
 The generated JSON file is a list of objects representing nodes or relationships.
-If the object is node, then it looks like this:
+If the object is a node, then it looks like this:

 ```json
 {